Can You Offer Stock Options to Contractors?

 Important NQSO concepts

-- Also known as the grant price, this is the price stated/specified in the employee stock option plan that the stock can be purchased at.
+- Exercise price: Also known as the grant price, this is the price stated/specified in the employee stock option plan that the stock can be purchased at.
 Contractors can actually acquire their stock at a discounted price if the market prices at the time they wish to purchase the stock are lower than their grant/exercise price.

 The benefits and risks of stock options for contractors

-- Having ownership of a part of the company that they are contracted to do work for makes contractors feel like they are connected to the business, its employees, and its success.
+The main benefit of stock options for contractors is that contractors feel connected to the business.
+Having ownership of a part of the company that they are contracted to do work for makes contractors feel like they are connected to the business, its employees, and its success.

-- Of course, owning a part of the company means that contractors earn dividends when the company makes profits.
+There are also the financial rewards from a successful business, because owning a part of the company means that contractors earn dividends when the company makes profits.

-- NQSOs are not taxed upon granting or vesting, but upon exercising and selling.
+There is also the matter of taxation.
+NQSOs are not taxed upon granting or vesting, but upon exercising and selling.
 The difference between the market value of the stock and the exercise price will be taxed as ordinary income.

 The benefits and risks of stock options for employers